2060-io/organization/basic-rules.md

 Besides main branch, we have two other branch types:

-- Feature branches: usually created from main, these short-lived branches are meant to handle a new feature or fix that will be integrated into the origin branch.
+- **Feature branches**: usually created from main, these short-lived branches are meant to handle a new feature or fix that will be integrated into the origin branch.
 They are deleted as soon as this happens
-- Maintenance branches: created when a new feature or fix must be integrated into a previously released line (e.g. 1.x when we are already working on 2.x).
+- **Maintenance branches**: created when a new feature or fix must be integrated into a previously released line (e.g. 1.x when we are already working on 2.x).
 There is no need to create maintenance branch for every release, but only for those where a fix or feature is already scheduled.
 Later on, it can be reused for further minor releases if there is a need to do so

+### Commit rules

+In long-lived branches, commits follow [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) rules.
+In particular, we use [Angular convention](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines) for the type definition and subject, body and footer writing guidelines.

+It is not mandatory to follow these rules in feature branches.
+However, we encourage to use it, as in some cases it is useful: for instance, if we want to cherry-pick some commits from a PR that is closed prior to being merged.

+#### Commit signature

+When commiting, you should always use your real name and GitHub associated e-mail address (set them in `user.name` and `user.email` git config settings).
+This is

+Since we are usually contributing to Linux Foundation and other open source projects that require [Developer Certificace of Origin](https://developercertificate.org/), we encourage to sign-off every commit

+> Note: To add DCO signature, simply add the `-s` option to git commit command or use `Commit Staged (Signed off)` in VS Code's Commit options).

 ### Pull Request rules

-The only way to commit into main branch is through a Pull Request that must be approved by another member of the team with right permissions.
+The only way to commit into main branch is through a Pull Request (PR) that must be approved by another member of the team with right permissions.

+Unless the introduced change is too obvious or it is detailed somewhere else, it is important in the description to briefly summarize the concepts/reasons behind the PR and, in case of new features, architecture details to facilitate the review.
+Screenshots and videos usually help.

+PRs can be related to issues, although it is not mandatory (neither desirable) to create an issue in the project in order to create a PR.
+Either in PR description (by using the clause `Fixes #<issue reference>` or `Closes #<issue reference>)` or PR's `Development` field.

+Try to keep PRs as small and focused as possible: we want PRs to be expedite and feature branches to be closed sooner than later, in order to avoid merge conflicts and to provide clear details about the changes introduced in the main branch.

-Pull Requests (PR) must be named after their main purpose using semantic commit rules (e.g. 'feat: a new feature' or 'fix: an important bugfix').
-When merging a Pull Request, all commits should be squashed into a single one whose message will be the same as PR's name.
+PRs must be named after their main purpose using the aforementioned commit rules (e.g. 'feat: a new feature' or 'fix: an important bugfix').
+When merging a Pull Request, all commits should be squashed into a single one whose message will be the same as PR's name, so it is good to have the good naming from the start.

+Once the PR is merged, the feature branch should be deleted.

 ### Release strategy